cran-task-views/Cluster/Cluster.md

         by `r pkg("reticulate")`.
 This can be done inside the `r pkg("stepmixr")` package or using the pip command (`pip install stepmix`).
+    -   Package `r pkg("teigen")` allows to fit multivariate t-distribution mixture models (with eigen-decomposed covariance structure) from a clustering or classification point of view.

 -   Bayesian estimation:
     -   Bayesian estimation of finite mixtures of multivariate Gaussians